Subword complexes via triangulations of root polytopes: Background on pipe dream complexes

 \bd \cite{subword,annals} Let $Q=(q_1,\ldots,q_\sizeQ)$ be a word in $\{s_1,\ldots,s_{n-1}\}$ and $\pi\in S_n$.
 The \textbf{subword complex} $\Delta(Q,\pi)$ is the simplicial complex on the vertex set $Q$ whose facets are the subwords $F$ of $Q$ such that the product $\prod(Q\setminus F)$ is a reduced expression for $\pi$. \ed

 In this language, $PD(\pi)$ is the subword complex $\Delta(Q,\pi)$ corresponding to the triangular word $Q=(s_{n-1},s_{n-2},s_{n-1},\ldots,s_1,s_2,\ldots,s_{n-1})$ and $\pi$.
-The correspondence between pipe dreams and subwords is induced by the labeling of the entries in the north west triangle of an $n\times n$-matrix by adjacent transpositions, as depicted in Figure \ref{fig:pipex}, and by making a $\textcross$ in a pipe dream correspond to a $-$ in a subword and a $\textelbow$ correspond to the $s_i$ in its entry.
-In order to go from a pipe dream to a subword, we read the entries in the north west triangle from left to right starting at the bottom.
+The correspondence between pipe dreams and subwords is induced by the labeling of the entries in the northwest triangle of an $n\times n$-matrix by adjacent transpositions, as depicted in Figure \ref{fig:pipex}, and by making a $\textcross$ in a pipe dream correspond to a $-$ in a subword and a $\textelbow$ correspond to the $s_i$ in its entry.
+In order to go from a pipe dream to a subword, we read the entries in the northwest triangle from left to right starting at the bottom.

 \bd Let cone$(\pi)$ be the set of vertices of $PD(\pi)$ that are in all its facets.
-We define the {\bf core} of $\pi$ to be the restriction of $PD(\pi)$ to the set of vertices not in cone$(\pi)$.\ed
+We define the {\bf core} of $\pi$, denoted by core$(\pi)$, to be the simplicial complex obtained by restricting $PD(\pi)$ to the set of vertices not in cone$(\pi)$.\ed

 Notice that $PD(\pi)$ is obtained from its core by iteratively coning the simplicial complex core$(\pi)$ over the vertices in cone$(\pi)$.
 This is a standard definition for simplicial complexes.
 In the language of pipe dream complexes, the core is the restriction to the entries in the $n\times n$ matrix that are a cross in some reduced pipe dream for $\pi$.
 Following the correspondence described in Figure \ref{fig:pipex}, this restriction induces a subword $Q'$ of the triangular word and so core$(\pi)$ is the subword complex $\Delta(Q',\pi)$.